About the President

 Dr. John Jasinski is the 10th president of Northwest Missouri State University, where the institution’s focus on profession-based learning, industry-based partnerships and student success serves as the foundation for all initiatives.

-Dr. John Jasinski and his wife of 28 years, Denise, have four children – Matt, Joe, Leah and Lucas – along with a recent addition to the family, a dog, Ruby.
+Jasinski and his wife of 31 years, Denise, have four children – Matt, Joe, Leah and Lucas – along with the family’s dog, Ruby.

 Northwest is focused on core competencies defined by its reputation as an institution that is safe, trusted, invested and resourceful.
 In supporting those characteristics, the University has implemented an academic structure featuring professional schools; implemented a refined core curriculum known as the Northwest Core; piloted competency-based education; implemented an enhanced focus on learning environments through model classrooms; partnered with seven North Kanas City school districts, with Metropolitan Community College (MCC) of Kansas City, Missouri, and a host of businesses to offer the Northland Center for Advanced Professional Studies (CAPS) experience; created a concurrent enrollment partnership with MCC; and opened the Northland Innovation Center that serves as Northwest Missouri State University-Kansas City.

 Northwest enjoys peer-leading metrics across measures such as freshman success, retention, graduation, and athlete success rates; student satisfaction and student engagement.
 During Jasinski’s presidency, the institution has defined and refined its mission, vision, values and core competencies; metrics architecture; leadership competencies; and strategic planning process.